National Security Council (United Kingdom): National Security Secretariat

 It was reported on 14 January 2018 that Paddy McGuinness was leaving the national security secretariat.
 His successor as deputy national security adviser for intelligence, security and resilience, Richard Moore, announced his appointment on 8 January via his personal Twitter account.
-Moore’s tenure as deputy NSA was relatively brief (circa three months), ending in early April when he returned to the Foreign and Commonwealth Office as Political Director, a move he also announced via Twitter on 8 April.
+Moore's tenure as deputy NSA was relatively brief (circa three months), ending in early April when he returned to the Foreign and Commonwealth Office as Political Director, a move he also announced via Twitter on 8 April.
 Although unconfirmed publicly by the UK government, Madeleine Alessandri had replaced Moore as the second deputy national security adviser.
 However, in September 2018, Alessandri's name and appointment was mentioned in a government response to the Intelligence and Security Committee of Parliament and a list of government salaries.
 Alessandri apparently took up her appointment in July 2018.
 Alessandri has left her Deputy NSA post to work in the Northern Ireland Office in January 2020.
 Alessandri has been replaced by Beth Sizeland while Alex Ellis has also been added as a deputy with the title 'Deputy National Security Adviser for the Integrated Review on diplomacy, development and defence'.
 Sizeland's appointment was confirmed in an oral evidence by Mark Sedwill, however, as of 25 May 2020, her appointment has not been updated on the Cabinet Office website.

 As of October 2020, Quarrey has taken over the post of acting NSA while Lord Frost remains Chief Negotiator for the European Union talks.
 On 29 January 2021, it was announced that Stephen Lovegrove, not Frost, would be appointed as National Security Adviser.
 In April 2022, Quarrey was appointed as the UK's Permanent Representative to NATO.
 He was succeeded by Sarah Macintosh.
 Beth Sizeland was succeeded by Matthew Collins at an unknown date and the title was retitled as Deputy National Security Adviser (Intelligence, Defence and Security).
+As of March 2025, there were reportedly three deputy National Security Advisers - Matthew Collins, Jonathan Black, and Nick Catsaras - although the precise dates of their appointments and distribution of responsibilities is not available on the Gov.uk website.